 Rather than marketing your site’s products strictly to new customers, consider marketing them to existing customers as well.
 According to the Harvard Business Review (HBR), selling to existing customers is five to 25 times cheaper than getting new customers.
 Assuming you have customers’ email addresses, you can send them promotional messages advertising your site’s products.

 5. PPC Marketing

 You can drive tons of highly targeted traffic to your site and grow your business in the process using pay-per-click (PPC) marketing.
 PPC platforms like Google AdWords and Bing Ads only charge advertisers when someone clicks their ad.
 Best of all, you can specify the keyword searches to trigger your ad impressions, ensuring high-quality traffic for your e-commerce site.
-If your site sells custom iPhone cases, for instance, you can target keywords like “custom iphone case” and “buy iphone case.”
-Depending on the match type you choose, your ads will be seen by users who search for these keywords or close variations of it.
+For instance, if your site sells custom iPhone cases, you can target keywords like “custom iPhone case” and “buy iPhone case.”
+Depending on the match type you choose, your ads will be seen by users who search for these keywords or close variations of them.

 According to Power Traffick, businesses earn roughly $3 for every $1.60 spent on AdWords.
 While there’s no guarantee that you’ll experience the same results, PPC marketing for B2B is undoubtedly one of the best ways to increase sales.

 6. Use a Personalized Call-to-Action

 As most seasoned webmasters know, a call-to-action is an element of a website that tells the visitor what steps to take next.
 Common examples include “Click here to get started” or “Contact us today for more information.”
-While there’s nothing wrong with generic call to actions such as these, you can boost sales by personalizing it.
+While there’s nothing wrong with a generic call to action such as these, you can boost sales by personalizing it.

-According to a study conducted by HubSpot, personalized call to actions generate 42 percent more conversions than their generic counterparts from B2B websites.
+According to HubSpot’s study, personalized calls to action generate 42 percent more conversions than their generic counterparts from B2B websites.
 So, how do you create a personalized call-to-action?
-Basically, this involves using wording that’s relevant to the audience who you are targeting.
+Basically, this involves using wording that’s relevant to the audience you are targeting.
 For an email signup form, you can use a call to action like “Enter your email below.”
 For product sales, an effective customized call-to-action may include “Click the shop button to begin browsing.”